mrlegendre/Joint_savings_account/README.md

 3. Interact with Your Deployed Smart Contract

-Test the functionality of the smart contract send the following amounts of ether.
+The Screenshots below test the functionality of the smart contract send the following amounts of ether.

 ## Set Accounts
 ![](/Execution_Results/deploy1.png)